 What's New At Our Practice:

-Dr. Del Vecchio was picked as 1 of the 8 dentists to be part of the "Smile Squad" for the Westchester Magazine!!
+Dr. Del Vecchio was chosen as one of the Top 8 dentists to be part of the "Smile Squad" for the Westchester Magazine!!
 We are very excited!!
 Click Here To Read Dr. Del Vecchio's Interview.

 Regarding Covid -19 / Corona Virus: